rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 <hr />

-_PS: If you wish know of other valuable JavaScript resources, please suggest them at the original [source gist](https://gist.github.com/ericelliott/d576f72441fc1b27dace title="link to Eric Elliott gist").
+_PS: If you know of other valuable JavaScript resources, please suggest them at the original [source gist](https://gist.github.com/ericelliott/d576f72441fc1b27dace title="link to Eric Elliott gist").
 I will endeavor to keep this annotated list in sync with it._

 <p>&nbsp; </p>